hi-its-aayush/Basic-IT-TroubleshootingKB/README.md

-Here is an updated version of your README based on the code in your `index.html`.
-It accurately reflects the expanded content (150+ articles) and the refined categorization system you've implemented.

 # 🖥️ Basic IT Troubleshooting Knowledge Base

 A searchable, single-file IT troubleshooting wiki built with vanilla HTML, CSS, and JavaScript — no frameworks, no backend, no dependencies.
 Designed for L1/L2 IT Support environments.